 What If Showing the Love of Jesus Means We Don’t Go to Church on Sundays?

-Is forcing her to go going to bring her closer to Jesus?
+Is forcing our child to go to a church where they don’t “fit in” going to bring them closer to Jesus?

 Made a difference?
 Been successful?
 We followed God’s call, we opened our home, we lived out the gospel.